 APPLIES TO:Azure Analysis ServicesSQL Server Analysis Services (starting with 2017)

-In this lesson, you configure deployment properties; specifying an Analysis Services server in Azure, or a SQL Server vNext Analysis Services server on-premises, and a name for the model.
+In this lesson, you configure deployment properties; specifying an Azure Analysis Services server to deploy to and a name for the model.
 You then deploy the model to that instance.
 After your model is deployed, users can connect to it by using a reporting client application.
 To learn more, see Deploy to Azure Analysis Services.

 Estimated time to complete this lesson: Five minutes

 This topic is part of a tabular modeling tutorial, which should be completed in order.
 Before performing the tasks in this lesson, you should have completed the previous lesson: Lesson 12: Analyze in Excel.